NeuroNetMem/PythonPlugin/README.md

 A recent Python version is required.
 The Plugin needs to link to a recent enough version of Python.
 Development work was done with a recent [Anaconda Python](https://www.continuum.io/why-anaconda) distribution, supporting python 3.5 to 3.7.

-To compile the , extract in a folder just outside the Open Ephys plugin-GUI source tree e.g.
+To compile the plugin, extract in a folder just outside the Open Ephys plugin-GUI source tree e.g.

 ```